StefanVet/Mutualism/README.md

 The file <dynamics.py> contains code to solve the differential equations

-The file <bifurcation.py> contains code to perform a bifurcaiton analysis
+The file <bifurcation.py> contains code to perform a bifurcation analysis